Corn, Basil and Tomato Salad

 Things to Know:

-• Blanch your fresh corn as soon as you can to lock in the sweetness.
-As the corn ages, the sugars turn starchy and won’t be nearly as tasty.
-When I cut it off the cob, I like to keep a few larger pieces of corn instead of separating it all into individual kernels.
+- When I cut the corn off the cob, I like to keep a few larger pieces of corn instead of separating it all into individual kernels.

-• If you have an herb garden, you are in luck as this salad needs both fresh basil and fresh thyme.
+- If you have an herb garden, you are in luck!
+This salad needs both fresh basil and fresh thyme.
 Dry won’t do it justice, but you can purchase fresh herbs if necessary.

-• Serve this summer corn salad at room temperature, but store leftovers in the refrigerator.
-This corn salad with tomatoes is best on the day it’s made, but delicious even when stored for a couple of days.
+- Serve this summer corn salad at room temperature, but store leftovers in the refrigerator.
+This corn salad with tomatoes is best on the day it’s made, but it’s delicious even when stored for a couple of days.

 Frequently Asked Questions